Exabyte-io/documentation/docs/methods/pseudopotential/actions.md

 # Upload Custom Pseudopotential Files

-Pseudopotential files can be uploaded directly to the Subworkflow Editor, in order to expand the default set.
+Pseudopotential files can be uploaded directly to the [Subworkflow Editor Interface](../../workflow-designer/subworkflow-editor/intro.md), in order to expand the default set.
 This can be achieved following the procedure outlined below.

 ## Expand Pseudopotential panel

-By expanding the subsection labelled "Pseudopotentials" (with the help of the "plus' button <i class="zmdi zmdi-plus zmdi-hc-border"></i> to its left), and then clicking on the `Upload` button  <i class="zmdi zmdi-upload zmdi-hc-border"></i> on the right-hand side, the user can initiate the upload of a custom pseudopotential file.
+The user can initiate the upload of a custom pseudopotential file by first expanding the subsection labelled "Pseudopotentials" within the ["Overview" tab](../../workflow-designer/subworkflow-editor/overview.md) of the interface (with the help of the "plus' button <i class="zmdi zmdi-plus zmdi-hc-border"></i> to its left).
+The `Upload` button  <i class="zmdi zmdi-upload zmdi-hc-border"></i> on the right-hand side then needs to be clicked.

 ## Set Information Fields